it3xl/git-repo-sync/README.md

 * merge, rebase, etc., your local branch over the latest remote commits;
 * repeat Git-push for your branch.
 * Repeat everything until your pushed branch will be in expected commits in your remote Git-repository.

+This situation is covered by notifications but you have to configure this by yourlself in your enterprise environment.

 ## Use Cases